apinkney97/aoc/README.md

 ## First time setup

-Run `poetry install` to install all dependencies.
+Run `uv sync` to install all dependencies.

-Nb. this Requires [Poetry](https://python-poetry.org/) itself to be installed first.
+Nb. this requires [uv](https://docs.astral.sh/uv/) itself to be installed first.

 ## Running